Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Experimental Results

 \paragraph{Validating implementability and performance.} To further validate the tractability of our approaches, we test our learning algorithm on two popular and modest-scale partially observable benchmarks Dectiger \citep{nair2003taming} and Boxpushing \citep{seuken2012improved}.
-Furthermore, to be compatible with popular deep RL algorithms, we fit the transition using neural networks instead of the counting methods adopted in Algorithm \ref{alg:learning}.
-For the planning oracles used in Algorithm \ref{alg:learning}, we choose to use Q-learning instead of backward-induction style algorithms as in Algorithm \ref{alg:avi}, for which we found working well empirically.
-Finally, for finite memory compression, we used a finite window of length of $4$.
-Both our algorithm and baselines are trained with $80000$ time steps.
-We compare our approaches with two baselines, FM-E and RNN-E, which are also common information-based approaches in \cite{mao2020information}.
+We compare our approaches with FM-E and RNN-E, which are also common information-based approaches developed in \cite{mao2020information}.
 The final rewards are reported in Table \ref{table:pa}.
 In both domains with various horizons, our methods consistently outperform the baselines.